wanprabu/machine-learning-or/README.md

 ## Description
 This lecture is part of Operation Research (OR) 1 course given at [Master Program](https://en.uit.no/education/program/446264/industrial_engineering_-_master) at Department of Industrial Engineering, [UiT The Arctic University of Norway](https://en.uit.no/).
-In this lecture, students will learn about basic concepts of ML and its applications in the OR field.
-Lecture materials including code examples, dataset, and other resources are provided in this repository.
+In this lecture, students will learn about basic concepts of ML and its applications as predictive analytic tools.
+Lecture materials including codes, dataset, and slides are provided in this repository.

-For exercise purposes, it is recommended that students can follow the instructions below.
+For exercise purpose, it is recommended that students can follow the instructions below.

 ## Getting Started